Distributed Computation for Marginal Likelihood based Model Choice: Related Work

-In a different line distributed Bayesian computation has been an active are of research over the last years.
-The idea of using a divide-and-conquer approach has seen interest in both the statistics and the machine learning community, see for example \citet{deisenroth2015distributed} for an application in Gaussian processes and \citet{jordan2019communication} for a general approach under communication constraints.
+The second line of work aims to make use of parallel processing for reducing computation time.
+The idea of using a divide-and-conquer approach has seen interest in both the statistics and the machine learning community, see, for example, \citet{deisenroth2015distributed} for an application in Gaussian processes and \citet{jordan2019communication} for a general approach under communication constraints.
 A variety of follow-up has been sparked by the work of \citet{scott2016bayes}.
-The consensus Monte Carlo (CMC) approach, that also inspired our work, performs posterior sampling on data shards and combines the results on a single worker.
+The consensus Monte Carlo (CMC) approach performs posterior sampling on data shards and combines the results on a single worker.
 This approach has been discussed and improved both from a theoretical and practical perspective \citep{wang2013parallelizing, neiswanger2013asymptotically, minsker14, scott2017comparing, srivastava2018scalable, zhang2018robust, szabo2019asymptotic}.
-The idea of distributed computation has since been picked up in different communities as for example in sequential Monte Carlo \citep{rendell2018global} and expectation propagation \citep{gelman2017expectation, barthelme2018divide}.
+The idea of distributed computation has since been picked up in different communities as, for example, in sequential Monte Carlo \citep{rendell2018global} and expectation propagation \citep{gelman2017expectation, barthelme2018divide}.
 Combining different models using different data sources has also received substantial attention, see for instance \citet{goudie2019joining, jacob2017better}.
-However, a systematic investigation of Bayesian model choice in a distributed setting, to the best of our knowledge, has been missing until today. -0.1in
+The concept of federated learning \citep{li2020federatedlearning}, where the estimation of a model is achieved in a highly distributed setting with repeated rounds of communication between a central node and workers, is another adjacent field to our work.
+Despite growing interest in Bayesian federated learning \citep{chen2020fedbe,yurochkin2019bayesian}, Bayesian model choice has seen little investigation.

+We will proceed under the assumption that there are barriers to implementing a mini-batch based algorithm.
+Storing the data in one location may be infeasible, or privacy restrictions and communication costs rule out the possibility for one central node to be connected to each site with a subset of the data.
+Situations where this may occur include the analysis of electronic health records and the analysis of genetic data from large cohorts.
+It is natural to consider the Laplace approximation to the marginal likelihood given the large sample size \citep{kass1995bayes}.
+However, the assumed barriers impede the ability to compute directly the Laplace approximation as determining the posterior mode and Hessian would require extensive communication between sites and the central node, see, for example, \citet{mcmahan2017communication, safaryan2021fednl}.
+Divide-and-conquer approaches will still be feasible in such a setting.